Australia’s coronavirus response

 We protected our more vulnerable elderly and residents of nursing homes and retirement villages.
 It was not the case in some of the European countries.
 Italy and Sweden come to mind.
 Their elderly paid a heavy price.

 Sweden in particular.
-Despite all allowing Scientists to lead the way and they got it wrong, an exception.
+Despite all allowing scientists to lead the way and they got it wrong, an exception.
 Science in the wrong hands or an unnecessary experiment?

 Our leaders and experts